evkx/evkx.github.io/content/models/kia/ev6/EV6_Long_Range_AWD/_index.md

 ## Infotainment

 One type of sound system is available for the Kia EV6 Long Range AWD.
-With the , you get NULL amplifier channels and NULL speakers with a max system output of  watts.
+With the Standard, you get NULL amplifier channels and NULL speakers with a max system output of  watts.

 ## Lights